HL7/fhir-shorthand/input/pagecontent/reference.md

   Title:  "US Core Birth Sex Extension"
   Description: "A code classifying the person's sex assigned at birth as specified by the [Office of the National Coordinator for Health IT (ONC)](https://www.healthit.gov/newsroom/about-onc).
 This extension aligns with the C-CDA Birth Sex Observation (LOINC 76689-9)."
   Context: Patient
-  // publisher, contact, and other metadata could be defined here using caret syntax (omitted)
+  // url, status, purpose, and other metadata could be defined here using caret syntax (omitted)
   * value[x] only code
   * value[x] from http://hl7.org/fhir/us/core/ValueSet/birthsex (required)
   ```